SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 after all of the non-in-out parameters have been evaluated and lasts for the entire duration of that function call.
-If there are multiple in-out parameters, the write accesses start in the same order as the parameters appear.
+If there are multiple in-out parameters, the write accesses start in the same order as the parameters appear in.

 One consequence of this long-term write access is that you can't access the original